 A famous descendant of Reverend Pierre Robert was General Henry Martyn Robert, the county’s leading parliamentarian.
 He was born in Robertville.
 His Robert’s Rules of Order, an authoritative work on parliamentary procedure, was published for the first time in February 1876.

-Thomas Roberts, presumed to have been the son of the John Roberts of Woolaston, England, was born about 1600.
+GOVERNOR THOMAS ROBERTS NEW HAMPSHIRE Thomas Roberts, presumed to have been the son of the John Roberts of Woolaston, England, was born about 1600.
 Thomas came to the New World by 1623, settling near what is now Dover, New Hampshire.
 He was married in 1627 to Rebecca Hilton, who may have been the sister of fellow settler Edward Hilton.

 In 1639-40 Thomas Roberts was elected “President of the Court,” an office of agency for the Bristol county proprietors of Dover.
 At the March 1640 elections, Thomas was chosen governor or president of the county in place of Governor John Underhill.
 He held that office until Dover (then Northam) came under Massachusetts rule in 1642.
 Later he held various minor town offices.
 He was a regular member of the church for many years but was inclined to be liberal in his views.
 When the Quaker missionaries came to Dover he favored giving them a fair hearing and opposed having the women whipped, as they were by order of the court.